jrkerr2/scrape-1234/README.md

 - Body Parser

 ## Installation & use
+- use Node/Express to set up server side, middleware, etc.
 - Run a MongoDB with Mongoose installed as ODM (developed using a Docker instance of Mongo)
-- Press `Scrape` button to update to the latest NPR articles (latest 10)
+- Press `Refresh Articles` button to update to the latest NPR articles (latest 10)
 - Read the provided summaries, clink on any desired links
 - Add or delete comments as needed/desired
-- Navigate to the URL via localhost: <link here>
+- Navigate to the URL via localhost: <http://localhost:3000/>

 ## Technical Debt
+- Comment inserts are not working yet; delete will be added later

 ## Requirements met
 - scrape headlines from external soure (*)